kevin-shanghai/Secure_Delete_On_Linux/README.md

 ###start the UI interface, also you can use the command line to start it.

-You must be very careful to use, you will never
+##You must be very careful to use, you will never
-=
-recover your data or file when you done these
+##recover your data or file when you done these
-=
-operation!
-=
+##operation!